Scholarship Information for Graduate Students

 - Log into the Bengal Online Scholarship System (BOSS) once admitted to ISU for additional opportunities.
 You will use BOSS to apply for various scholarship opportunities throughout your time at ISU: https://isu.academicworks.com/users/sign_in Bulk of our scholarships in BOSS come available in the Spring months for awarding in the next academic year, however you will see some open up at other times during the year.

-- If a Non-Resident or International Student apply for the Graduate Non-Resident Tuition Waiver.
-See further information, deadlines, and application link (below).
+- If a Non-Resident or International Student your application for admission to ISU Graduate school serves as your Non-Resident Tuition Waiver application.

 We encourage students to submit the FAFSA as soon as possible.